GeospatialPython/pyshp/README.md

 **Adding a Polygon shape**

 Similarly to LineString, Polygon shapes consist of multiple polygons, and must be given as a list of polygons.
-The main difference being that polygons must have at least 4 points and the last point must be the same as the first.
+The main difference is that polygons must have at least 4 points and the last point must be the same as the first.
-It's also okay if you forget to do so, PyShp automatically checks and closes the polygons if you don't.
+It's also okay if you forget to repeat the first point at the end; PyShp automatically checks and closes the polygons if you don't.

 It's important to note that for Polygon shapefiles, your polygon coordinates must be ordered in a clockwise direction.
 If any of the polygons have holes, then the hole polygon coordinates must be ordered in a counterclockwise direction.
-The direction of your polygons determines how shapefile readers will distinguish between polygons outlines and holes.
+The direction of your polygons determines how shapefile readers will distinguish between polygon outlines and holes.

 	>>> w = shapefile.Writer('shapefiles/test/polygon')